 Heirs and beneficiaries

-In the case of a married couple with both on title, there is a right of survivor-ship, where the property will go to the surviving spouse.
-If both of you passed away, the property goes to your second beneficiary.
+In the case of a married couple with both on the title, there is a right of survivorship, where the property will go to the surviving spouse.
+If both of you pass away, the property goes to your second beneficiary.
 The process is very simple for the heirs.
-A Mexican Notary can help through the paperwork (remember, these Mexican “Notarios” are government appointed attorneys, and all legal transactions must be signed in front of them.)
+A Mexican Notary can help through the paperwork (Remember, these Mexican “Notarios” are government-appointed attorneys, and all legal transactions must be signed in front of them.)
 Be aware that the Notary is also responsible for transferring title from one person to another.